There's no other career in the financial world like one with DCAA.

-- Have at least a bachelor's degree in accounting/auditing; OR
+- Bachelor's degree in accounting/auditing; OR

-Combination of Experience and Education Requirements
+2. Combination of Experience and Education:

 - 24 semester hours in accounting/auditing (may include up to 6 hours in business law); OR